Skip to Content

 Irrespective of what the local ordinances offer, avoiding getting hit with fines for improper snow removal is important.

 Another essential consideration is your tenant’s ability to perform snow removal operations successfully and punctually.
-If your tenant isn’t physically able of doing these tasks or is considered a member of a protected class under the Americans with Disabilities Act, you may need to make other arrangements.
+If your tenant isn’t physically able to do these tasks or is considered a member of a protected class under the Americans with Disabilities Act, you may need to make other arrangements.
 Although mandating a handicapped tenant to perform snow removal is not explicitly unlawful, a lack of consideration for your tenant could seriously damage tenant relations.
 In these situations, you may choose the more ethical and profitable option of hiring a professional property manager to assist your tenant, or alternatively, you may choose to manage it yourself if that is your preference.

 Most single-family rental property owners want their tenants to handle snow removal.
 And if you intend to proceed similarly, make sure there is clear language in your lease that indicates your tenant’s responsibilities for that task.
 Another best approach, if your tenant needs to follow specific rules, is to provide any relevant information from local ordinances.
 Thorough lease documents can help your tenant understand their snow removal responsibilities and can be an invaluable resource should a dispute arise.